 of foreign affiliates is inversely related to the market share held by multinationals in their domestic market.

 University of Vienna.

-- Lanzara G., Minerva G.A., The welfare impact of tourism in an urban setting.
+- Lanzara G., Minerva G.A., Tourism, amenities, and welfare in an urban setting.

-Abstract: This paper builds a general equilibrium model of cities that are also a tourists' destination.
-We find that residents
+Abstract: In this paper we set up a general equilibrium model of small open cities that are a tourist destination

 Presented at the